-We measured both the FWHM and $\Delta v{\text{peak}}$ values for our mean $H\alpha$ profile that is superposed on a complex of WR emission lines (HeII $\lambda$ 6560, CII $\lambda$ 6578 and CIV $\lambda$ 6592).
-In Figure 4, in the bottom left panel where the H $\alpha$ profile is displayed, the dotted lines indicate our estimated half maximum level as well as the limits of the full width of the line at that level and the dot-dashed lines indicate the position of the two peaks.
-We obtain FWHM(H $\alpha$ )=460 km s-1 and $\Delta v{\text{peak}}(\text{H}\alpha) = 300 \text{ km s}^{-1}$ .
+We measured both the FWHM and Δv{peak} values for our mean $H\alpha$ profile that is superposed on a complex of WR emission lines (He II λ 6560, C II λ 6578, and C IV λ 6592).
+In Fig. 4, in the bottom left panel where the H α profile is displayed, the dotted lines indicate our estimated half-maximum level as well as the limits of the full width of the line at that level and the dot-dashed lines indicate the position of the two peaks.
+We obtain FWHM(H α) = 460 km s-1 and $\Delta v{\text{peak}}(\text{H}\alpha) = 300 \text{ km s}^{-1}$.
 The projected rotation velocity of the O companion was estimated from the spectral fitting of Richardson et al. (2016) to be 220 km s-1.
-These values fit relatively well within the scatter of the above empirical relations found by Hanuschik (1989) (see their Figures 1 and 7).
+These values fit relatively well within the scatter of the above empirical relations found by Hanuschik (1989) (see their figs 1 and 7).
 Our measured ratio between $\Delta v{\text{peak}}(H\alpha)$ and $v \sin i$ is 1.4, well below the maximum empirical value of 2.0.
-Actually, Hanuschik et al. (1988) showed that this ratio also depends
+Actually, Hanuschik, Kozok & Kaiser (1988) showed that this ratio also depends on the equivalent width of the profile.
+A value of 1.4 is more compatible with the relation found for weak profiles (<1.5 Å).
+In view of the blend of the double-peak profile with the strong WR emission lines, it is difficult to determine if its equivalent width for WR137 is below this level.